Medway, Massachusetts: History

-Medway (originally Midway) was first settled in 1657 and was officially incorporated in 1713.
+Medway was first settled in 1657 and was officially incorporated in 1713.
 At that time, Medway began as a farming community of two hundred thirty-three.
 It was not long before the water power of the Charles River and Chicken Brook stimulated the formation of cotton and paper mills, straw and boot factories, and a variety of cottage industries.
 Medway demonstrates the central importance of the Charles River and the thriving town that grew alongside it.
 Today, the one-room schoolhouses are gone and the country stores have moved to the mall, but the open town meetings continue.

 After nearby Medfield was established as a town in 1651, an increasing number of newcomers settled on the land west of the Charles River.
 By 1712, this settlement west of the Charles had grown large enough to petition the Massachusetts General Court for the creation of a separate new town.
 That petition was granted, and the town of Medway incorporated on October 25, 1713.
 At its founding by Henry Garnsey, and for 170 years afterward, the town of Medway included the land that is now Millis.
 Eventually, the eastern section of the town, known as East Medway, separated in 1885 to form the town of Millis, and Medway assumed the shape it has today.